lucasjabur/Java_course/section4/exercises/README.md

-- fstExercise.java
+- FstExercise.java

 -> Class that reads two numbers (of type int) and shows the sum of them.

-- sndExercise.java
+- SndExercise.java

 -> Class that reads the radius of and circle and shows it's area.

-- thdExercise.java
+- ThdExercise.java

 -> Class that reads fours numbers (A, B, C and D, all of type int) and shows the difference of the product between (A and B) and (C and D).

-- frthExercise.java
+- FrthExercise.java

 -> Class that reads the number of an empolyee, the number of hours worked, the salary per hour and calculates the monthly salary.

-- fthExercise.java
+- FthExercise.java

 -> Class that reads the code of product 1, the number of units, the price per unit, the same thing for the product 2, and then calculates the final price.

-- sxthExercise.java
+- SxthExercise.java

 -> Class that reads three number (A, B and C, all of type double) and then does:
   - The area of a triangle that has A as it's base and C as it's height.